-A sober living home is not the same as a rehab center.
+A sober living home is not the same as a treatment center.
 Rehabilitation centers offer intensive programs that follow strict rules.
-A sober living home is an option for those who have just completed a stay in rehab and want to continue receiving sobriety support, those who are not comfortable with the idea of staying in a rehabilitation center or those who simply cannot afford the cost associated with rehab.
+A sober living home is an option for those who have just completed a stay in rehab and want to continue receiving sobriety support, those who are not comfortable with the idea of staying in a rehabilitation center, or those who simply cannot afford the cost associated with rehab.

 How Do Our Sober Living Homes Work?

 A sober living home is a residence that offers former alcohol and drug users a place to start practicing their recovery skills.
-Sober living homes provide residential facilities that have absolutely no alcohol or drugs on the premises.
-This includes things like alcoholic mouthwash, aftershave, cold medicine, painkillers and vanilla extract.
+Sober living homes provide residential facilities that have no alcohol or drugs on the premises.
+This includes things like alcoholic mouthwash, aftershave, cold medicine, painkillers, and even vanilla extract.
 The goal is to completely remove all sources of temptation from the environment.
 This ensures that residents have the best chances of maintaining their sobriety.

 Residents are regularly tested for drugs and alcohol.
-At Casa Nuevo Vida, we have a zero tolerance approach to drug or alcohol use.
+At Casa Nuevo Vida, we have a zero-tolerance approach to drug or alcohol use.
 If a resident is found in possession of drugs or alcohol, or if they test positive for either, then they will be asked to leave immediately.
-The zero tolerance rule must be enforced to safeguard the sober environment of the other residents.
+The zero-tolerance rule must be enforced to safeguard the sober environment of the other residents.

 Here at Casa Nuevo Vida, our sober living residences are located in a quiet neighborhood.
 Our homes are subdivided into separate sleeping quarters with communal living environments.
 Living communally allows residents to take strength and support from one another as they progress toward an independent life of sobriety.